 We are convinced more than ever that experiencing Arcadia gives young girls of today the balance they need to take their place as a leader.

-Make the world a better place because you have been in it.
+Make the world better and more beautiful because you have been

-2. To encourage risk taking through the exploration of new areas of learning and group. living so a girl will have the confidence to face new situations and circumstances with strength.
+2. To encourage healthy risk taking through the exploration of new areas of learning and group living so girls will have the confidence to listen with compassion, take initiative with unselfishness, and face new challenges with strength.

-3. To create a sensitivity to and awareness of the out of doors so a girl will respect and take care of living things and the environment.
+3. To heighten their sensitivity to and awareness of the outdoors so girls will respect and care for living things, the environment, and one another.

-4. To develop interpersonal skills, establish lasting friendships, respect and acceptance for others including but not limited to individuals of varying abilities, cultures, genders, races and religion.
+4. To develop interpersonal skills, establish lasting friendships, and cultivate understanding and respect for others who may be different from them, including, but not limited to, individuals of varying abilities, cultures, genders, races, and faith traditions.

 Campers from differing backgrounds range in age from 7 to 17 and come from not just the United States but from countries around the world.
 Campers include second, third, fourth and even fifth generation Arcadians.
 Twenty-three lodges scattered across an open field along the shores of Pleasant Lake house close-knit camper families that meld with the larger Arcadia community to create a joyful and supportive environment.